daattali/shinyjs/README.md

 to request a feature/report a bug, or make a pull request if you can contribute.

-I'd like to give special thanks to the Shiny developers, especially [Joe Cheng](http://www.joecheng.com/) for always answering all my Shiny questions.
+I’d like to give special thanks to the Shiny developers, especially [Joe Cheng](http://www.joecheng.com/) for always answering all my Shiny questions.

-Lastly, if you find shinyjs useful, please consider [supporting me](https://www.paypal.me/daattali/20) for the countless hours I've spent building, documenting, and supporting this package :)
+Lastly, if you find shinyjs useful, please consider [supporting me](https://www.paypal.me/daattali/20) for the countless hours I’ve spent building, documenting, and supporting this package :)